xorhex/BinYars/README.md

 - Sidebar Widget (defaults to the right side)

   - [binyars_sidebarwidget.webm](https://github.com/user-attachments/assets/5627adb1-fd4e-4108-833e-4955d0399585)

   - View scan results

   - - ![](./pictures/BinYarsScanResultsSideWidget%20(Markup).png)

     - Can click through the string matches to where they are found in the binary

+      - This behavior simply calls `bv.get_address_for_data_offset`; so to ensure this feature works as expected, test using this snippet in the integrated Python console.

+      - Also, sometimes the Binary View must be in linear view for this to work.

   - Scan the file